Thurston Moore: Work on soundtracks

-In 1994, Moore teamed up with Greg Dulli of The Afghan Whigs, Don Fleming of Gumball, Mike Mills of R.E.M., and Dave Grohl of Nirvana/Foo Fighters, to form the Backbeat Band, which recorded the soundtrack album to the movie Backbeat.
-In 1998 Moore played on the soundtrack of the film Velvet Goldmine as a member of Wylde Ratttz.
+In 1994, Moore teamed up with Greg Dulli of the Afghan Whigs, Don Fleming of Gumball, Mike Mills of R.E.M., and Dave Grohl of Nirvana/Foo Fighters, to form the Backbeat Band, which recorded the soundtrack album to the movie Backbeat.
+In 1998, Moore played on the soundtrack of the film Velvet Goldmine as a member of Wylde Ratttz.
 Moore composed original music for such films as Heavy (1995), Bully (2001), and Manic (2001).
 In 2007, Moore also appeared with noise/improv group Original Silence, featuring Norwegian drummer Paal Nilssen-Love, guitarist Terrie Ex, Jim O'Rourke, saxophonist Mats Gustafsson and bassist Massimo Pupillo.
 The group released the live album The First Original Silence in 2007, on Oslo (Norway) label SmallTown Superjazz, and a second album The Second Original Silence in 2008.

 Moore scored the 2022 HBO miniseries Irma Vep.

-Record label and writings
+Record label

-Moore and other Sonic Youth members published the irreverent music zine Sonic Death.
 Moore runs the record label Ecstatic Peace!
 Beginning in 1993, this label jointly released records with rock critic Byron Coley's label, Father Yod, as Ecstatic Yod Records.

+Writings

+Moore and other Sonic Youth members published the irreverent music zine called Sonic Death.
 Moore reviewed new music in Arthur in a column entitled "Bull Tongue" written jointly with Byron Coley.
 Since the demise of Arthur, Bull Tongue exists as a fanzine edited by Coley and features underground music writing.
 Moore created, with Chris Habib, the website Protest Records, named for its protest against United States' invasions in the Middle East.

 Moore was the editor/overseer of the 2005 book Mix Tape: The Art of Cassette Culture.
 He published a highly influential list of collectible free jazz records in Grand Royal magazine.

 Ecstatic Peace Library is the book publishing company founded by Thurston Moore and visual book editor Eva Prinz in 2010.
 The company publishes mainly poetry, but also a collection of books about the early Norwegian black metal scene, experimental jazz from the 70s and other niche subjects.

+In the fall of 2023, a hardcover memoir written by Moore called Sonic Life: A Memoir was published by Doubleday.